ANALYSIS-Blackstone REIT restriction a possible warning sign for markets

 Blackstone's $69 bln REIT curbs redemptions in blow to property empire

-(Reporting by Dhara Ranasinghe, Yoruk Bahceli and Chiara Elisei; additional reporting by Samuel Indyk; editing by Alexander Smith)
+(Reporting by Dhara Ranasinghe, Yoruk Bahceli and Chiara Elisei; additional reporting by Samuel Indyk and Ira Iosebashvili; editing by Alexander Smith and Chizu Nomiyama)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))